-Diabetes in middle age may lead to brain cell loss later in lifeMarch 19th, 2014 in Neuroscience /
+Diabetes in middle age may lead to brain cell loss later in lifeMarch 19, 2014 in Medicine & Health / Neuroscience

 People who develop diabetes and high blood pressure in middle age are more likely to have brain cell loss and other damage to the brain, as well as problems with memory and thinking skills, than people who never have diabetes or high blood pressure or who develop it in old age, according to a new study published in the March 19, 2014, online issue of Neurology, the medical journal of the American Academy of Neurology.
 Middle age was defined as age 40 to 64 and old age as age 65 and older.